Apps72/DbMocker/ReadMe.md

 DbMocker use the standard Microsoft .NET DbConnection object.
 So, you can mock any toolkit, including EntityFramework, Dapper or ADO.NET; And for all database servers (SQL Server, Oracle, SQLite).

-First, add the DbMocker NuGet packages.
+First, add the (DbMocker NuGet packages)[https://www.nuget.org/packages/DbMocker].
-Second, mock you SQL requests using this library like this.
+Next, instanciate a `MockDbConnection` and mock you SQL requests using a condition and return a DataTable.

 Please, contact me if you want other features or to solve bugs.